rundevcycle/100-days-of-code/log.md

   - Having trouble getting eslint installed locally.
 When it installs dependencies during eslint --init, it deletes the eslint binary from the node packages .bin folder.

+### Day 9: 10 November 2018
+  - Setting up gulp for the GS1 project.
+  - Had to use gulp@next (4.0.0) due to high vulnerabilities with 3.9.1.